Minsu386/til/GRC/Mod 1 Interactive Training.md

 - Info Sec is assessed and monitored regularly
 - Info Sec is constrained by societal and cultural factors

+**The Key element of Info Sec is that it is regular assessment and monitoring.**
 ### Terms
 ---
 Confidentiality - Preserving authorized restriction on info access and disclosure, including means for protecting personal privacy and proprietary info